 Well integrated collaboration support in Enterprise Architecture serves to align the relevant parties by keeping everyone up to date.
 It also benefits the business by applying a consensually agreed upon, and stable framework in which all parties can build on efficiently.

 The figure above demonstrates EA’s place at the heart of strategy and implementation.
 Enterprise Architecture intercepts the various steps in planning and delivery.
 It provides analysis to highlight the more critical areas of attention, highlighting which projects should be prioritized.
 Additionally, EA also serves to align the various stages involved in delivery, through well structured governance of the architecture at large.

 Gartner have often spoken about business outcome driven EA.
 The mantra is an attempt to shed some of the baggage in how Enterprise Architecture is conveyed to those outside the discipline.

 EA has historically struggled with its perception as an ‘ivory tower’ technology discipline.
 Therefore, a business outcome approach is beneficial as it makes the end goal and benefits to the organization more clear to management and other stakeholders.

-This approach benefits heavily from the ‘just enough‘ approach to Enterprise Architecture, and focuses predominantly on what the business needs, and what the IT Organization must do to support it.
+This approach benefits heavily from the ‘just enough‘ approach to enterprise architecture – also referred to as agile enteprise architecture – and focuses predominantly on what the business needs, and what the IT Organization must do to support it.